The Feast of Neptune

 I expect sharks to flock in an instant, but for now there’s nothing but water to be seen.
 I do a double take when a dark mass finally looms into view, growing rapidly in size.
 With a twisted grin this behemoth swimmer appears more like Bruce – the friendly great white vegetarian from Finding Nemo – than a human-eating machine.
 It slips past with little recognition or interest in the cage’s contents, propelling forward with what can best be described as a sashay of non-existent hips.
 I feel as though I’m gliding, too.
 Instead of the panicked, heart-racing encounter I expected, it’s a calm and magnificent affair.

 The aluminium provides a surreal sense of security, easing any fear of becoming tonight’s dinner.
 As hours pass and new visitors swing by, noticeable personalities emerge.
 Some glide past with nonchalance, others stalk the bait without fail, their lips peeling back and jaws cracking open to reveal a conveyor belt of teeth and fluted gills.
 One even has me “gooing” and “gaahing” as though it’s an adorable puppy.

 Cage diving is most commonly experienced on day trips that shuffle through dozens of tourists.
 But cruising around on the Princess II means we’re free to take our time, and every second I spend underwater fosters a deeper appreciation for these creatures.
 It’s addictive, and I’ll gladly accept numb extremities and pruning skin if only for one more glimpse.

-Qantas has multiple flights a day from Adelaide to Port Lincoln.
-Return trips start from AU$255.
+Qantas has multiple flights each day from Adelaide to Port Lincoln.